kxdang/kiendang.me/content/blog/060-propofol/index.md

 They are a naturally occuring chemical messengers (neurotransmitter) that block or inhibit certain brain signals which decreases the activity in your CNS<sup><a href="https://pubchem.ncbi.nlm.nih.gov/compound/gamma-Aminobutyric-acid" target="_blank">[7]</sup></a>.
 Therefore, with propfol enhancing this neurotransmitter in your brain, you'll have a decreased level of consciousness and lack of memory<sup><a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3951778/" target="_blank">[5]</sup></a>.

-In my previous post, I did research about my experience with ciprofloxacin and how that antibiotic made me very drowsy.
+In my previous post, I did research about my experience with [ciprofloxacin](/053-cipro-zzz/) and how that antibiotic made me very drowsy.
 I learned that once drugs start crossing the brain blood barrier, you're going to start feeling drowsy and dizzy which is not a fun time.

 ##<center>My final thoughts

-I thought it was really interesting to not remember what happened while I was induced with propofol.
 It's a very strange feeling to know that your brain completely forgot any type of pain you felt during a specific time.
-Medicine has come a long way and I feel very comforted know that drugs are well received.
+My experience with propofol felt like someone hit the power button in my brain and completely forced me to sleep without feeling tired.
+Medicine has come a long way and I feel very comforted know that drugs are well received and tolerated.